top of page

 campwonderwander creaturessmall.jpg

-a naturalist walk
+Ask about a Naturalist walk

-Engage in the sense of wonder as we walk through nature and observe all of the creatures and life that come across our path.
-Certified by the Tennessee Naturalist Program, Val as your guide will share with you basic knowledge of the area including geology, ecology, and creatures big and small from the donkeys to the insects.
+From classes with the Tennessee Naturalist Program and continued self learning, Val as your guide will share with you basic knowledge of the area including geology, ecology, and creatures big and small from the donkeys to the insects.
 The goal is not to have a test at the end, but to slow down from the busy lives, reinvigorate the inner child, and go on a little mystery hunt for what we may find in any season.

 An immersion into an ecosystem that may be different than your normal environment, will engage the senses and spark creativity.
 Maybe you'll notice the giant weeds that may be annoying in an urban setting are actually beautiful in stature and as food for bees and butterflies.
 We will look at rocks and how the river flows and imagine ourselves back in time in that place.
 Maybe you'll plan your retreat at just the right time to see the cherry blossoms or on a random winter day when the frost provides such visual excitement in the morning including seeing the icicles emerge from the ground or maybe stepping on them to hear them crunch.